 Final Budget.

 The Committee shall in each year adopt an annual operating and maintenance budget for the fiscal year next following not later than forty-five days before the earliest date on which the business session of the annual town meeting of any Member Town is to be held, but in no event later than March 31, provided that the budget need not be adopted earlier than February 1.
 The budget shall include debt and interest charges and any other current capital costs as separate items, and shall apportion the amounts necessary to be raised by the Member Towns in order to meet the said budget in accordance with the provisions of subsections IV(D) and IV(E).
-The amounts so apportioned to each Member Town shall, promptly after the annual budget is adopted by the Committee, but in no event later than April 30, be certified by the District treasurer to the treasurers of the Member Towns.
+The amounts so apportioned to each Member Town shall, promptly after the annual budget is adopted by the Committee, but in no event later than April 30, be certified by the District treasurer to the treasurers of the Member Towns. [reference to DESE]

 SECTION VI - TRANSPORTATION.